guardian/support-frontend/docs/error-handling.md

 | UNKNOWN_ERROR          | There was an unknown error.
 No further details are available.                                                                                                      | Unlimited |

 Handling Zuora errors is made more complicated because the response may return a list of errors, meaning we need to decide how to deal with a mixture of fatal and non-fatal errors.
-In practice, the list never seems to contain more than one item, and if the response contains multiple errors, or an error which we don't think is safe to retry, we currently assume that the request will never succeed and fail at this point.
+In practice, the list never seems to contain more than one item.
+Therefore if the response contains multiple errors, or an error which we don't think is safe to retry, we currently assume that the request will never succeed and fail at this point.

 ### Salesforce